 DON’T OPEN THE DOOR – Keeping Suppressed Evidence Out!

-Perhaps the most valuable tool in the DUI lawyer’s arsenal is the pre-trial motion to suppress evidence incriminatory to a client’s cause.
+Perhaps the most valuable tool in the DUI lawyer’s arsenal is the pre-trial motion to suppress evidence incriminatory to a client’s case.
 Such evidence most frequently takes the form of blood or breath test results or the record of the client’s past driving record or convictions.
 Solid grounds for suppression can be found where that evidence was illegally obtained or where its probative value is outweighed by its prejudicial effect.
 Evidence so suppressed is no longer admissible as part of the State’s case in chief (DUI in Georgia).
 Yet, even when the motion to suppress is granted, the danger that evidence presents has not yet passed.
 The State has a powerful weapon of its own, that of impeachment.
 The ability to impeach allows the prosecutor to admit the exhibits (or raise the issues) not as substantive evidence, but solely for the purpose of contradicting some element of the defendant’s testimony.
 When so admitted, impeaching evidence may be used only to assail the defendant’s credibility, not to prove guilt.

 Where evidence such as the result of a State administered blood test is admitted for purposes of impeachment, it matters not that such evidence was suppressed because it was illegally obtained.
 The United States Supreme Court, in a series of decisions collectively known as the Walder-Harris doctrine, has ruled that illegally obtained evidence, not admissible in the State’s case in chief, may be admitted for the limited purpose of impeaching a witness’s testimony.
 Walder v.
 United States, 347 U.S. 62 (1954); Harris v.
 New York, 420 U.S. 714 (1975).
 Skeptical about invoking the exclusionary doctrine too liberally, the Court reasoned that the purpose of the exclusionary doctrine is to act as a deterrent to illegal/unconstitutional searches and seizures conducted by law enforcement, not as a shield behind which the defendant can freely commit perjury.
 In Walder, the Court noted; that the evidence was illegally obtained “is hardly justification for letting the defendant affirmatively resort to perjurious testimony in reliance upon the Government’s disability to challenge his credibility.”
 347 U.S. 62.
 While this doctrine is rather broad with regard to the evidence admissible for purposes of impeachment, it is quite limited in another sense.
 In James v.
 Illinois, 493 U.S. 307 (1990), the Court held that in a criminal proceeding, only the testimony of the defendant may be impeached by illegally obtained evidence.
 Other defense witnesses may not be so impeached.
 Id.